 Prescribed anticancer medications, including oral, intravenous (IV) or injected medications, are covered.
 Most anticancer medications may require prior authorization and be subject to specific benefit limitations.
-Self-administered medications require delivery by a Moda-designated specialty pharmacy (see section 7.9.7).
+Specialty anticancer medications require delivery by a Moda-designated specialty pharmacy (see section 7.9.7).
 For some anticancer medications, members may be required to enroll in programs to ensure proper medication use and/or reduce the cost of the medication.
-More information is available on myModa or by contacting Customer Service.
+More information is available on Member Dashboard or by contacting Customer Service.

-7.5.3 Applied Behavior Analysis
+7.5.3 Applied Behavior Analysis (ABA)

-Medically necessary applied behavior analysis for autism spectrum disorder (including the symptoms formerly designated as pervasive developmental disorder) and the management of care provided in the member's home, a licensed health care facility or other setting as approved by Moda Health, is covered.
-Prior authorization and submission of an individualized treatment plan are required.
+ABA for autism spectrum disorder and the management of care provided in the member's home, a licensed health care facility or other setting as approved by Moda Health, is covered.
+Services must be medically necessary and prior authorized, and the provider must submit an individualized treatment plan.

-Applied behavior analysis does not include psychological testing, neuropsychology, psychotherapy, cognitive therapy, sex therapy, psychoanalysis, hypnotherapy or long ter counseling as treatment modalities.
+Applied behavior analysis does not include psychological testing, neuropsychology, psychotherapy, cognitive therapy, sex therapy, psychoanalysis, hypnotherapy or long term counseling as treatment modalities.